What is Grant-in-Aid?

 The Museum will provide official notification of the grant award by letter after July 1.
 The grant award letter may set stipulations on the content and/or cost of the project, based on the application and panel review.

 Projects should be complete by June 30.
 Final accounting is due on or before Sept.
-30. Accounting forms will be mailed in mid-May.
+30. Accounting forms will be emailed in mid-May.
 Receipts for all expenditures should be kept and copies submitted with your accounting.

 - June 2: Written request for an extension must be submitted for approval if project cannot be completed by June 30